vicarchive/site/README.md

 ### Maintenence:
 - Index: add in more songs i listen to
-- Art: add in newer artworks
+- Art1+2: add in newer artworks
 - Shelf: add in new collection items